 Step 1: Drill a hole in the side of the block with a 1/2 inch diamond hole saw.
 This is a type of saw to cut glass.

-Tip: I place my glass block in the slop sink so I can run a steady stream of cold water over the block and the drill.
+Tip: Place the glass block in a sink so you can run a steady stream of cold water over the block and the drill.
 This keeps the drill and the glass cool, which prevents cracking of the glass.
 I have cut(and broke) my fair share of blocks and wine bottles and I have found the cold water is the trick.

 Step 2: Rinse the inside the block, rinse as much of the residue out from the inside of the block.
 It takes a long time for the inside of the blocks to dry.
-Tip: I bake the block in my oven at 170 degrees for 2 hours.
+Tip: Bake the block in the oven at 170 degrees for 2 hours.
 The inside of the block will be completely dry after baking and letting cool.

-Step 3: I squirt a fair amount of magic bubble liquid in the inside of the glass block.
-I turn and shake the block until all sides have been evenly coated with the liquid.
-I then drain any extra liquid.
+Step 3: Squirt a fair amount of magic bubble liquid in the inside of the glass block, turn and shake the block until all sides have been evenly coated with the liquid, drain any extra liquid.

 Step 4: Pour glitter of your choice into the glass block.
 Shake and turn the block until all sides are evenly covered.
-Tip: I use a small funnel to pour the glitter into the small opening of the glass block.
+Tip: Use a small funnel to pour the glitter into the small opening of the glass block.

 Step 5: Place glass block into oven and bake @ 170 for another 2 hours, let cool completely.

 Step 6: Insert light string into the opening of glass block.
-Tip: I test the lights before inserting into the glass block.
+Tip: TI test the lights before inserting into the glass block.

-Now we are ready to decorate the outside of the glass block.
+Now you are ready to decorate the outside of the glass block.